 I was able to glimpse a school of sardines, but soon after I could not keep up with the ocean’s condition.
 The waves weren’t the problem, it was the strong current underneath.
 I felt like if I had stayed longer, I would’ve been pulled away and even with fins it was difficult to get back to the safety of the ladder hanging from our boat.

-At this point, the Taiwanese tourists we were sharing the boat with asked our guides if we could go back to the port as one of them was seasick.
+We weren’t able to get here because the Taiwanese tourists in our boat were seasick.
 Joemar and I were disappointed because we wanted to try our luck in the Turtle Spot, but alas, perhaps it was for the good.
 However, I asked friends for photos in the Turtle Spot so you will get an idea what to see here.

 The island hopping tour in Moalboal was only 3 hours.
 It was too short, but for casual tourists it is good enough.
 I would love to go back here in the future to stay longer.